Adaptive Submodular Ranking and Routing: Algorithm for Adaptive Submodular Ranking

+Now, we analyze the performance of this algorithm.
+For any subset $T\sse[m]$ of scenarios, we use $\Pr(T)=\sum_{i\in T} p_i$.
 Let OPT denote an optimal solution to the \ar instance and ALG be the solution found by the above algorithm.
 Set $L := 15(1+\ln{1/\epsilon}+\log_2{m})$ and its choice will be clear later.
-We assume (without loss of generality) by scaling that all costs are positive integers.
-We refer to the total cost incurred at any point in a solution as the {\em time}.
-For any $k=0,1,\cdots$, we define the following quantities: \begin{itemize} \item $A_k\sse [m]$ is the set of uncovered scenarios of ALG at time $L\cdot2^k$, and $a_k=\Pr(A_k)$. \item $x_k$ is the probability of uncovered scenarios of OPT at time $2^{k-1}$. \end{itemize} \begin{claim} The expected cost of ALG and OPT can be bounded as follows.

-\end{claim} \begin{proof} In ALG, for all $k\geq 1$, the probability of scenarios for which the cover time is in $(2^{k-1}L,2^kL]$ is equal to $a_{k-1} - a_k$.
+We refer to the total cost incurred at any point in a solution as the \emph{time}.
+We assume (without loss of generality, by scaling) that all costs are at least 1.
+For any $k=0,1,\cdots$, we define the following quantities: \begin{itemize} \item $A_k$ is the set of uncovered scenarios of ALG at time $L\cdot2^k$, and $a_k=\Pr(A_k)$.
+More formally, we have $A_k = \{i \in [m]: C_{ALG}(i)\geq L\cdot 2^k\}$ where $C_{ALG}(i)$ is the cost of scenario $i$ in ALG. \item $X_k$ is the set of uncovered scenarios of OPT at time $2^{k-1}$, and $x_k=\Pr(X_k)$.
+That is, we have $X_k = \{i \in [m]: C_{OPT}(i)\geq 2^{k-1}\}$ where $C_{ALG}(i)$ is the cost of scenario $i$ in OPT.
+Note that $x_0 = 1$. \end{itemize} To keep things simple, we will assume that all costs are integers.
+However, the analysis extends directly to the case of non-integer costs by replacing summations (over time $t$) with integrals. \begin{lemma} The expected cost of ALG and OPT can be bounded as follows. \end{lemma} \begin{proof} In ALG, for all $k\geq 1$, the probability of scenarios for which the cover time is in $[2^{k-1}L,2^kL)$ is equal to $a_{k-1} - a_k$.
 So we have: